| |

 otherwise flimsy running attack.

-Smith likes to see in his defenders.
-The first pick
+mold that coach Smith likes to see in his defenders.
+The first

-the Bears made was Oklahoma defensive tackle Tommie
+pick the Bears made was Oklahoma defensive tackle Tommie Harris,

-Harris, who is said to be the “prototypical Lovie Smith defensive tackle.”
-Harris
+who is said to be the “prototypical Lovie Smith defensive

-These players should be the foundation that coach Smith needs to push the Bears
+These players should be the foundation that the organizastion

-There is not much to be said about the Bears offense in 2003 other than that
+is not much to be said about the Bears offense in 2003 other than

 The Bears defense, on the other hand, was very tough in 2003.
 They finished 9th